 Uses in Landscape Design, How to Control Its Spread

 The plants are widely used in flower borders.
 They spread readily, making them effective ground covers for sunny areas if you do not mind them taking over.
-If you wish to start a new patch of them somewhere else, either dig up the "volunteers" (that is, new plants that self-seeded) or divide in spring.
+If you wish to start a new patch of them somewhere else, either dig up the new plants created through self-seeding or divide in spring.
 As drought-tolerant perennials, they are candidates for rock gardens.
 Their silvery color is fun to play with when experimenting with color theory in your landscape design.
-The plants are also deer-resistant and one of the rabbit-proof flowers.
+The plants are also deer-resistant and rabbit-proof.

 Indigenous to parts of the Middle East, lamb's ears are considered invasive plants in parts of North America.
 They spread both by self-seeding and through creeping stems that root wherever they make contact with the soil.
 If you wish to control them, deadheading will address the former, but not the latter, which you will have to control with some type of edging.